 The first thing we have to do is: to recognize that, I’ve been listening to a lie.
 For example, I believed a lie that I was joy immune.
 So, we recognize that we cooperated with the enemy by listening to him and agreeing with his lie.

-So, first is we recognize and then we repent.
+So, after we recognize we’ve listened to a lie, then we repent.
 For example, “Father, I believed a lie.
 I believed the lie instead of believing Your truth.”

 Then we receive, instead, God’s love and His forgiveness and His peace and His joy.
 It’s as simple as that.
 Let’s not make it so complicated.